• Skip to primary navigation

 But if you prefer something stronger, check the recipe card for tea variations.
 You can mix in more herbs, some spices, or green or black tea for a deeper flavor.

-Do I Need a Teapot?
+Do I Need a Teapot to Make Mint Tea?

 No!
-If you have a French Press, you can use it instead.
+If you have a French press, you can use it instead.

 Don’t have either?